cocaine/cocaine-core/README.md

 }
 ```

-3. Send it out and receive the response
+* Send it out and receive the response

 ```python
 socket.send_json(query)
 print socket.recv_json()
 ```

-If the query is well-formed, all the specified apps will be saved to the storage (which can be shared among multiple servers) to recover them on the next start.
+* As a result, if the query is well-formed, all the specified apps will be saved to the storage (which can be shared among multiple servers) to recover them on the next start.
+The engines for your apps will be started and you'll get the initial runtime information and statistics in the response.

 JSON-RPC Reference
 ==================

 * Dynamically create engines

 ```python
 query = {
     "version": 2,